canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 The purpose of the discovery configuration is to tell cloud-init where it can find the runtime configurations described above.

-There are two methods for cloud-init to receive a meta-configuration.
+There are two methods for cloud-init to receive a discovery configuration.

 Method 1: Line configuration
 ----------------------------